fT0xicw5916/ManageBac-Plus/README.md

 Set `db_reset=1` to reset the databases upon launch and `debug=1` to enable Flask debug mode.

+Set `logs_reset=0` to keep the log file from previous sessions instead of deleting it.

 ## Current limitations
 We're all just high school students and making perfect dynamic websites is obviously not our daily job.
 Hence I'll have to admit that there are many limitations to the current website:
 - Lack of encryption for personal credentials